dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 Distinguishing Epistemic from Pragmatic Action](https://doi.org/10.1207/s15516709cog1804_1), my wheels started turning.
-I originally approached the essay to distinguish the denotative differences between epistemy and epistemology, so that I could dilineate socioepistemic and socioepistemology to describe how structures of knowledge are manipulated socially.
-In the essay, Kirsch and Maglio quickly outline two kinds of human behavior: that oriented towards *pragmatic* attainment of a clear objective and that oriented towards resolution of *epistemic* uncertainty.[^distinguishing-pragmatic-and-epistemic-intent] The latter is alludes to random mutations of state applied in a game or social situation to suss out the outlines of knowledge about the state of the game.
+I originally approached the essay to distinguish the denotative differences between epistemy and epistemology to dilineate socioepistemy and socioepistemology.
+I need to describe how structures of knowledge are manipulated socially, particularly with regard to how these phenomena extrapolate geographically, so that I can understand how socioepistemological mechanics and dynamics change as space and time dissolve.

+In the essay, Kirsch and Maglio quickly outline two kinds of human
+behavior: that oriented towards *pragmatic* attainment of a clear objective and that oriented towards resolution of *epistemic* uncertainty.[^distinguishing-pragmatic-and-epistemic-intent] The latter alludes to random mutations of state applied in a game or social situation to suss out the outlines of knowledge about the state of the game.
 At the surface, these are mutations of state and actions without clear purpose to them -- but by meandering through random